 (1) When you book with us, you accept responsibility for any damage or loss caused by you.
 Full payment for any such damage or loss (reasonably estimated if not precisely known) must be made to us or to the supplier concerned as soon as possible.
 If the actual cost of the loss or damage exceeds the amount paid where estimated, you must pay the difference once known.
 If the actual cost is less than the amount paid, the difference will be refunded.
 You will also be responsible for meeting any claims subsequently made against us by any third party in connection with any such damage or loss and all costs incurred by us (including our own full legal costs and those of any such third party) as a result of your actions.
 We strongly recommend you have appropriate travel insurance to protect you against such liabilities.

-(2) We expect all guests to have consideration for other people.
-If in our reasonable opinion or in the reasonable opinion of the ship's Master, any Guest behaves in such a way as to cause or be likely to cause danger, upset or distress to any third party (such as other guests) or damage to property, or fails to comply with our COVID-19 Policies and Procedures, or fails to follow the lawful instructions of the ship's officers and crew at all times, we are entitled, without prior notice, to terminate the holiday of the Guest(s) concerned.
+(2) We expect all Guests to have consideration for other people.
+If in our reasonable opinion or in the reasonable opinion of the ship’s Master, any Guest behaves in such a way as to cause or be likely to cause danger, upset or distress to any third party (such as other guests) or damage to property, or fails to comply with our COVID-19 Policies and Procedures, or fails or refuses to comply with any law, government order or regulation, possesses illegal drugs, possesses weapons of any kind, exhibits inappropriate behaviour in the sole discretion of NCL, appears on any sex offender list, fails to comply with NCL’s Guest Ticket Contract, or fails to abide by any of NCL’s policies, including but not limited to the Ship’s rules and/or NCL’s Code of Conduct or fails to follow the lawful instructions of the ship’s officers and crew at all times, we are entitled, without prior notice, to terminate the holiday of the Guest(s) concerned.
+Please visit https://www.ncl.com/faq/guest-conduct-policy for further information.
 In this situation, the Guest(s) concerned will be required to leave the ship or, if applicable other accommodation or service.
 We will have no further responsibility toward such Guest(s) including any return travel arrangements.
-No refunds will be made and we will not pay any expenses or costs incurred as a result of the termination.
+In these circumstances no refunds will be made and we will not pay any expenses or costs incurred by any Guest as a result of the termination.
 See also clause 2(4) - Mandatory Compliance with COVID-19 Policies.

 Some of the services which make up your holiday are provided by independent suppliers.
 Those suppliers provide these services in accordance with their own terms and conditions.
 Some of these terms and conditions may limit or exclude the supplier's liability to you, often in accordance with applicable international conventions or regulations (see clause 12(5)).
 Copies of the relevant parts of these terms and conditions are available on request from us or the supplier concerned.